Other-People-UCSD/Pink-Currents/submissions.md

 # Reading Period:

-Editorial team will be reviewing and sending out acceptances on a rolling basis.
-Waiting period is approximately three months, but this could vary.
+The editorial team will be reviewing and sending out acceptances on a rolling basis.
+Our waiting period is approximately three months, but this could vary.

 # ‍What we accept:

 * Prose of any genre under 3k words
 * Poetry
+* Art (traditional or digital, short comics, photography, graphic text, etc). ‍
+* We encourage you to submit spoken word, performance, experimental, cross-genre, and other forms of work!
-* Art (traditional or digital, short comics, photography, graphic text, etc). ‍ If you have a question about what we accept, please email us at otherpeopleucsd@gmail.com.<sup>\[1\]</sup>
+* If you have a question about what we accept, please email us at otherpeopleucsd@gmail.com.<sup>\[1\]</sup>

 # Who we accept from: